NeonGeckoCom/skill-about/README.md

 Skill used to provide information about Neon

-## Requirements

-No special required packages for this skill.

 ## Description

 This skill provides information about Neon.
 You can ask about licensing and your Neon installation.